shivammaurya042/mcp-render/README.md

 - Click "Create API Key"

 ## Usage
-To integrate this server with the MCP client (ex: claude app, windsurf/cursor), add the following to your app's server configuration:
+To integrate this server with the MCP client (ex: claude app, windsurf/cursor, cline), add the following to your app's server configuration:

 #### NPX